shishifubing/ci-actions-common/README.md

 ### [release]

+- Download artifacts
 - Get release info
-- Publish a release (if there is a need to)
+- Publish a release (if there is an unreleased tag)

 ```yml
 name: release